rapyuta-robotics/alica/alica-supplementary/plan-conversion-tool/Readme.md

 * There is only one set of parameters supported for behaviours in the new Plan Designer.
 This might change in future, but for now only the parameters of the first configuration are converted.

-In case of further unexpected problems, please contact Stephan Opfer via Slack or [mail](stephan.opfer@rapyuta-robotics.com).
+In case of further unexpected problems, please contact:
+* Stephan Opfer (slack: [@Stephan](https://rapyuta-robotics.slack.com/team/UUUSVSSBY), mail: stephan.opfer@rapyuta-robotics.com)